Francis Masse: Comic strips

-In Les Deux du Balcon, an immense tribute to Flaubert, two socially very different characters discourse on the great scientific theories that Masse distorts in order to propose his vision where poetry, fantasy, humor and nonsense mix with scientific rigor.
-This album is considered one of the most representative of his work, for Frémion it is evident that this album is one of the greatest comic strips ever published and that it represents a final denial for those who believe that literature or cinema are arts superior to small-mickeys.
+In Les Deux du Balcon, two socially very different characters discourse on the great scientific theories that Masse distorts in order to propose his vision where poetry, fantasy, humor and nonsense mix with scientific rigor.

 Culture

 In order to construct his premonitory, dark, wrecked universe, Masse parses his erudite work of allusions, nods and pastiches with which he cheerfully massacre the doxa.

 Philippe Ducat points out that Masse's "drame sombre" (dark hatch), is his level of culture.
 The scientific references he uses are unusual in the world of comics and are reserved for an informed readership.
 Ducat adds that innovative authors such as Winshluss, Trondheim, Killoffer, David B., Casanave, Blutch or Gerner consider Masse much more.

 Ducat finds that there is some William Hogarth in Masse's work, they share the nonsense, the satire of society, the wry and biting humor.
 Masse draws on heavyweight coated paper and then scrubs out material, while Hogarth engraved on metal and then printed it.
 The Englishman confined his characters in a box to experiment on them, playing on space-time as in The False Perspective.
 Masse does the same, but to a higher degree.

 Masse's work is often compared to Goya's one, caricature, causticity and satire are staged in nightmarish universes where fantasy reigns.
 According to Ducat, Masse's "cucurbitish" character recalls the satirical portraits published by André Gill in the satirical press of the Second Empire, his page layouts recall Little Nemo in Slumberland (1905–14) by Winsor McCay, the collages by Max Ernst, and the Imaginary Prisons of Giovanni Piranese (source claimed by Masse), he adds: This is simply a miracle.